 By the age of 5-6 years a young child should have the strength and flexibility to perform all the basic functional movement sequences that are used in everyday activities at home, in the classroom and in the playground. |

 Flexibility is importantChildren with joint hypermobility/low muscle tone often have tight muscles that affect posture and coordination.
 More information: Does my child have tight muscles?
-A child with good flexibility can: Can sit on the floor with the legs straight out and touch the ankles with little or no discomfort. |
+A child with good flexibility can:

 |